NEIGHBORS ABROAD

 ABOUT NEIGHBORS ABROAD

-Neighbors Abroad fosters Palo Alto's domestic and international engagement through friendship,
+Neighbors Abroad fosters Palo Alto's domestic and international engagement through friendship, education, commerce, and sustainability.

 We are a 501(c)(3) nonprofit organization.